MicrosoftDocs/azure-docs/articles/storage/queues/queues-auth-abac-attributes.md

 # Actions and attributes for Azure role assignment conditions for Azure queues

 > [!IMPORTANT]
-> Currently, Azure ABAC is Generally available (GA) for controlling access to Azure queue storage only using request and resource attributes in the Standard storage account performance tier.
-It is still in preview for Premium storage accounts and for the security principal and environment attributes in all tiers.
+> Azure ABAC and Azure role assignment conditions are currently in preview.
 >
-> See [About the ABAC preview](../common/authorize-data-access.md#about-the-abac-preview) for a complete list of storage account performance tiers, resource types, and attributes for which ABAC is Generally available or in preview.
->
-> Features of ABAC that are still in preview are provided without a service level agreement, and are not recommended for production workloads.
+> This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 This article describes the supported attribute dictionaries that can be used in conditions on Azure role assignments for each Azure Storage [DataAction](../../role-based-access-control/role-definitions.md#dataactions).
 For the list of Blob service operations that are affected by a specific permission or DataAction, see [Permissions for Blob service operations](/rest/api/storageservices/authorize-with-azure-active-directory#permissions-for-blob-service-operations).